-The Mayor and Council shall appoint a responsible individual, experienced in building construction, as Town Building Inspector.
-He shall, upon taking the oath of office, serve for one (1) year, unless sooner removed, or until his successor is appointed and qualified.
-It shall be his duty to enforce the provisions of this chapter.
+The Mayor and Council shall appoint a responsible individual, experienced in building construction, as Town Building Inspector.[This person chosen as building inspector should be certified by the international Code Council in both commercial and residential building Inspection.
+The person chosen should have experience in code enforcement, or a similar field.
+The inspector should have training in conflict resolution.]
+The person shall, upon taking oath of office, serve for one (1) year, unless sooner removed, or until the person's successor is appointed and qualified.
+It shall be the person's duty to enforce the provisions of this chapter.